 If your business ends up overlooking marketing compliance guidelines, you’ll have to face repercussions.
 Apart from the fines you’ll likely have to pay, you could also lose clients, and this will undeniably take a hit on your reputation and brand image.

-Why Is Marketing Compliance Important?
+Why Is Compliance in Marketing Important?

 The impression that you make on potential customers can dramatically impact the number of sales you make.
 These days, social media has enabled customers to see everything.
 And this means that you can’t hide any unethical behavior.